 One’s action will lead to impartiality,

 Our ignorance makes us feel more disconnected, and that sense of disconnection drives us to innovate even more.
 It’s a vicious circle where greater innovations create an even deeper sense of disconnection and primal insecurity (1).

 Returning to Balance

 I see Taoist thought as an emergent property emerging from the circumstances in which humanity will increasingly find itself.
-A Taoist point of view offers a path unbridled by naming and innovation, and opens up a way back toward the roots of cognitive balance.
+A Taoist point of view offers a path unbridled by naming and innovation, and offers a way back toward the roots of cognitive balance.
 As chapter 16 begins,

 I do my utmost to attain emptiness; I hold firmly to stillness.